-The timing of surveys is critical, especially if you want to get the best response from customers and not distract their purchase journey.
-The surveys will give you greater insights into what customers feel, their goals, and pain points.
-The results will help you craft a better, more relevant, and highly-targeted marketing message.
+The timing of surveys is critical, especially if you want to get the best response from customers without distracting them from their purchase journey.
+The surveys will give you greater insights into what customers feel, what their goals are, and what their pain points are.
+The results will help you craft a better, more relevant, and highly-targeted message.

-A survey on the order confirmation page can usually yield more results because people who just bought something are more likely to answer some questions.
+A survey on the order confirmation page can usually yield more results because people who just bought something are more likely to answer questions about their experience.
 But this also means you won’t get feedback from those who didn’t purchase.
 In these cases, you can trigger a survey when customers are about to leave the site or abandon the cart.
 These are the two common on-site surveys:

 - On-page surveys are activated when a visitor visits the page, either immediately or after a set period of time.
 One example is the survey on the purchase page when the order has been completed.

 - Exit surveys are activated when the visitor shows exit intent, like hovering over the browser’s taskbar and abandoning a cart.
 The survey will give you the chance to gather feedback from potential customers before they leave.

 Turn them into returning customers

 Once customers have made the purchase, they’re excited about their order.
 So the best time to promote your loyalty club is right after they bought something.
 Having a loyalty program is a great way to encourage repeat purchases and increase customer loyalty.
 In fact, according to one report, repeat customers spend 67% more than new customers.
 Offer them discounts such as 10% off or free shipping on the next purchase.

 Letting shoppers abandon their carts is one thing, but not trying to win them back is another.
 A website visit normally starts with “window shopping” and it’s in your hands to turn random visitors into buying customers.